-Capturing methane that would otherwise seep into the atmosphere reduces greenhouse gasses, but the added gas supply creates another headwind for drillers who are already dialing back production to save themselves amid a yearslong slump in prices.
+Capturing methane that would otherwise seep into the atmosphere reduces greenhouse gases, but the added gas supply creates another headwind for drillers who are already dialing back production to save themselves amid a years long slump in prices.

-U.S. natural-gas futures for December delivery traded up 3% on Friday to \$2.70 per million British thermal units.
-Yet the price is down 40% from the same time last year on record production volumes, robust stockpiles and forecasts for milder-than-usual winter weather.
+U.S. natural-gas futures for December closed 3.8% higher on Friday at \$2.665 per million British thermal units.
+Yet the price is down 38% from the same time last year on record production volumes, robust stockpiles and forecasts for milder-than-usual winter weather.